chris-susantooo/LostSlime/README.md

 A Multiplayer Rhythm/Educational Game Made with Node.js, Express and Socket.IO.

 ## Note
 This project is currently work in progress.
 It is not ready for any actual use.
-A placeholder "Space Travel" is implemented for proof of concept for multiplayer networking.
-Assets from [Kenny's Space Shooter Redux](https://kenney.nl/assets/space-shooter-redux) pack is ued, you may want to visit the link if interested.

-## Prerequisites
 Node.js has to be installed prior to development of this project, please visit the [download site](https://nodejs.org/en/) to download the LTS version (recommended).

 ## Installation
 1. Clone this repository to your computer.
 If you are using VSCode, press ```Ctrl+Shift+P``` to open up the Command Palette, type in ```Git: clone``` and press enter, then copy and paste in this repo's url, choose a local folder of your choice.